Lasse D. Hansen is a Danish composer, writer and music journalist.

 He teaches musical communication at the Danish National Academy of Music and composition, music theory, music history, orchestration, piano et alia at MGK Fyn.
 In addition, he has been a visiting teacher and lecturer for composers, songwriters and producers at the Rhythmic Music Conservatory (RMC), for composers and classical musicians at the Royal Danish Academy of Music and for electronic composers and musicians at Engelsholm Folk High School.

 As a speaker, he has introduced the students at the University of Copenhagen and Aarhus University to Danish contemporary classical music and the audience of the Aarhus Symphony Orchestra to the great symphonic repertoire before the concerts.
-In addition, he is an active organizer of composition workshops and as a mentor for children and young people throughout Denmark, and regularly cooperates with SPOR Festival, Jeunesses Musicales, the Danish Composers’ Society, the Danish National Academy of Music, the Royal Danish Academy of Music and Spil Dansk.
+In addition, he is an active organizer of composition workshops and as a mentor for children and young people throughout Denmark, and regularly cooperates with SPOR Festival, Jeunesses Musicales, the Danish Composers’ Society, the Danish National Academy of Music, the Royal Danish Academy of Music, BUSTER Film Festival and Spil Dansk.

 He has been a musical arranger for Aarhus Theatre, CPH Opera Festival and Århus Sinfonietta and has recently recorded a series of arrangements with Aarhus Symphony Orchestra and conductor Jesper Nordin for the orchestra’s six-year Children of the Music project.